 It’s a requirement of all funding bodies that researchers describe what data will be produced in a project, and how it will be managed during the project, and how it will become/remain accessible to the scientific community after the project.
 The normal method for compliance with these policies is to write a Data Management Plan.
 Many funding bodies … Continue reading Bite-sized RDM #3 – data management plans

-Be honest - we've all done this!
-Much better.
+Let's be honest - we've all done this at some point: Doesn't this look much better?
 Devising and implementing a directory structure that suits your work is very easy - you could make a dramatic improvement in just one lunchtime!
-Consider sorting by category, or by project name - whatever suits the way you work.
-MANIPULATING ALPHABETICAL ORDER: A common trick for … Continue reading Bite-sized RDM #2 – directory structure
+Consider sorting by category, or by project name - whatever suits the way you work. … Continue reading Bite-sized RDM #2 – directory structure

 Have a look at the filenames in the above image, and consider how useful they’ll be in three years’ time, when those files are sitting in a folder called ‘For filing’ along with several other desktop dumps, and hundreds of other, almost identical filenames?
 You shouldn’t rely on metadata like creation or modification dates for … Continue reading Bite-sized RDM #1 – file naming conventions